 Other than your desk, allow for some untidiness.
 There will be slower times when you can wipe the windowsills or mow the lawn, but right now that might not be necessary.
 This is tricky advice for someone like me, who finds mess stressful, but it makes a lot of difference to lower your ambitions for a while.

 If the clothes piles in your kid’s room give you palpitations, close the door.
-As long as they can get to their beds and back, it’s ok for a little while longer.
+As long as they can get to their beds and back, you’re good for a little while longer.

 Get some nutrition

 It doesn’t have to be either or.
-It’s not about being good.
+It’s not about being good or doing it right.
 Eat cold pizza for breakfast if that’s all you can manage.
-But make some green juice in the evening, if you have juicer, or make a smoothie with banana, avocado, spinach and other good stuff.
+And then make a smoothie in the evening.
 Or nibble some nuts and fruit.
+Get some good fats.
 Your body is under severe pressure when you’re stressed.
 Give it something to work with.

 Cut social media